How to Build A Capsule Wardrobe

 - Maintain Your Commitment to the Capsule

-I've highlighted just a few elements from steps 3-8 of the process below to give you a preview of the exercises that I found particularly useful in helping me craft the perfect closet.
+I've summarized these steps below of to give you a preview of the tactics I found particularly useful in helping me craft the perfect closet.

 There are many ways you can do this and I get into them in-depth in my e-course, however one of the best exercises is to create an inspiration board.